 We take the protection of your personal information seriously.
 Personal information includes any information or opinion, whether true or not, about a person who is identified or whose identity can reasonably be established.

 We and our clinicians collect personal information for the purposes of arranging appointments and delivering counselling services as well as communicating with you.
-We may collect information through our client intake and consent forms, or in the course of our clinicians undertaking counselling services in consultation and treatment of clients.
+Our reception or staff may collect information through our client intake and consent forms, or in the course of our clinicians undertaking counselling services in consultation and treatment of clients.

 We collect personal information: